UVADS/workflow-basics/README.md

 # Workflow Basics

-Learn how to link data engineering and data analytics tasks into scalable, reliable pipelines using modern workflow orchestration tools.
+Learn about linking data engineering and data analytics tasks into scalable and reliable pipelines.

 ## What's a Workflow?

 A workflow is a sequence of tasks executed in order with dependencies to accomplish a larger goal.
-We focus on **workflow orchestration tools** for data engineering and analytics that automate, schedule, and manage data processing pipelines—from simple ETL to complex ML tasks.
+These tutorials focus on **workflow orchestration tools** for data engineering and analytics that automate, schedule, and manage data processing pipelines—from simple ETL to complex machine learning tasks.

 **We distinguish:**
 - Workflows related to your Office Productivity tools (not covered here)